codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 max-width="90%"
 %}

-After the configured duration, as [defined in Argo Rollouts](https://argoproj.github.io/argo-rollouts/features/bluegreen/#scaledowndelayseconds){:target="\_blank"}, the old version is scaled down completely (to preserve resources).
+After the configured duration, as [defined in Argo Rollouts](https://argoproj.github.io/argo-rollouts/features/bluegreen/#scaledowndelayseconds){:target="\_blank"}, the old version is scaled down completely to preserve resources.
 We are now back to the same configuration as the initial state, and the next deployment will follow the same sequence of events.

-### The example application
+### Example application

 You can find an example application at [https://github.com/codefresh-contrib/argo-rollout-blue-green-sample-app](https://github.com/codefresh-contrib/argo-rollout-blue-green-sample-app){:target="\_blank"}, that also includes simple integration tests.